department-of-veterans-affairs/vagov-content/pages/disability/eligibility/special-claims/temporary-increase-for-time-in-hospital.md

 ---
 layout: page-breadcrumbs.html
+title: Time Spent in a Hospital | Veterans Affairs
-title: Increased Disability Rating for Time Spent in a Hospital
+heading: Increased Disability Rating for Time Spent in a Hospital
 display_title: Increase for Time in Hospital
 description: If you spent time in a VA or VA-approved hospital for a disability related to your military service, find out if you can get added disability pay.
 You may be able to get a temporary 100% disability rating for the time you sent in the hospital.
 source: http://www.benefits.va.gov/COMPENSATION/claims-special-hospital_treatment.asp
 plainlanguage: 10-28-16 certified in compliance with the Plain Writing Act
 template: detail-page